-IFRS 16 - Leases (1 January 2019)

-IFRS 16 introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
+FRS 16 - Leases (1 January 2019) IFRS 16 introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
 IFRS 16 will supersede the current lease guidance including IAS 17 Leases and the related interpretations when it becomes effective.

 IFRS 16 distinguishes between leases and service contracts on the basis of whether an identified asset is controlled by a customer.
 Distinctions between operating leases and finance leases are removed for lessee accounting, and is replaced by a model where right-of-use asset and a corresponding liability have to be recognised for all leases by lessees except for short term leases and leases of low-value assets.

-As of 31 March 2018, the Company has non-cancellable operating lease commitments of £8.9 million, IAS 17 does not require recognition of any right-of-use asset or liability for future payments for these leases.
-A preliminary assessment indicates that these arrangements will meet the definition of a lease under IFRS 16, and hence the Company will recognise a right-of-use asset and corresponding liability in respect of all these leases unless they qualify for low-value or short-term leases upon the application of IFRS 16.
+As of 31 March 2018, the Company has non-cancellable operating lease commitments of £26.3 million, IAS 17 does not require recognition of any right-of-use asset or liability for future payments for these leases.
+A preliminary assessment indicates that these arrangements will meet the definition of a lease under IFRS 16, and hence the Company will recognise a rightof-use asset and corresponding liability in respect of all these leases unless they qualify for low-value or short-term leases upon the application of IFRS 16.
+The new requirement to recognise a right-of-use asset and a related lease liability is expected to have a significant impact on the amounts recognised in the Company's statement of financial position and the directors are currently assessing its potential impact.
+The directors of the Company anticipate that the application of IFRS 16 is unlikely to have a material impact on amounts reported in the statement of profit or loss.